How much does help at home or facility care cost?

 Clients are assessed by a case manager for eligibility.
 Assessments include a review of the financial information to determine the cost for assisted living.
-The cost to clients of assisted living is calculated at 70% of after-tax income, divided by 12 to establish a monthly contribution subject to the minimum and maximum rates, as determined by the Ministry of Health Services.
+The cost to clients of assisted living is calculated at 70 per cent of after-tax income, divided by 12 to establish a monthly contribution subject to the minimum and maximum rates, as determined by the Ministry of Health Services.
 Assets are not taken into consideration, unless they produce income.

-Individuals receiving pensions through the Ministry of Social Development & Poverty Reduction (MSDPR) pay a pre-determined rate.
+Individuals receiving pensions through the Ministry of Social Development and Poverty Reduction (MSDPR) pay a pre-determined rate.
 For more detailed information, please contact a case manager.

 Your monthly assisted living payment provides you with rental accommodation, hospitality service and personal care services.

 Clients are responsible for the cost of personal items, such as Pharmacare premiums, medications not covered under Fair Pharmacare, personal laundry, hairdressing, dry cleaning, personal toiletries, breakfast and snacks, telephone, cable and internet.

 Full details on costs will be provided by the case manager during the assessment visit.